daktari44/getdata-007/README.md

 test <- cbind(subjecttest, ytest, xtest)
 rm(subjecttest, xtest, ytest)
 ```
+  In this script,
+   - the single column subject data is first read and assigned to a dataframe object.
+While reading the data, the variable is renamed 'subject'.
+   - the 'x' files containing the experiment variable values are read into memory and assigned to named dataframe objects
+   - the single column 'y' files containing the activity values are read into memory and assigned to dataframe objects.
+While reading the data, the variable is renamed 'activity' and the column class specified as 'factor', with levels 1 - 6.
+   - the activity values in the 'y' datasets are assigned descriptive names using the 'activitylabels' vector that was created earlier
+   - the subject, 'y' activity files, and 'x' value files are merged to create the separate 'test' and 'train' dataframes.
 * finally the intermediate files are removed.
 At the end of this section, two data frames representing the training and test datasets remain.

 ##### 3. Merge the training and test datasets into one dataset